More in Mumsnet Jobs

 - The date on which you have chosen to begin your leave

-You can vary the date you want to take your paternity leave, but generally speaking you will have to give your employer 28 days' notice (or give notice as soon as possible if for some reason it's not possible to give 28 days' notice).
-If you have picked a particular date to start your paternity leave and the baby/child has not turned up by then, you are allowed to substitute a later date.
+You can vary the date you want to take your paternity leave, but generally you will have to give your employer 28 days' notice (or give notice as soon as possible if for some reason it's not possible to give 28 days).
+If you have picked a particular date to start your paternity leave and the baby/child has not come to you by then, you can push back your leave start date.

-You are entitled to any other benefits you might be due under your contract during paternity leave and you are entitled to return to your job with no loss of seniority, contractual rights etc.
+During paternity leave, you are entitled to any other benefits you might be due under your contract and you are entitled to return to your job with no loss of seniority, contractual rights etc.

 Mistreatment as a result of taking paternity leave